 The method of calculating the Mass in Running Order (MRO) and user payload figures are in line with European Vehicle Directives.

-Allowances for essential equipment is now contained within the MRO of the caravan and include the following:
+Allowances for essential equipment is now contained within the MRO of the caravan, as per NCC Code of the Practice (CoP) 304.
+This includes the following:

-LPG 1 x BP Lite cylinder = 10kg
+LPG 1 x cylinder = 10kg